 Diagnosing cubital tunnel syndrome can be achieved a number of ways.
 It may be possible to diagnose through a full history taking and physical examination by a doctor or physiotherapist.
 Imaging, such as X-rays or CT scans, do not usually pick up cubital tunnel syndrome or its causes and are therefore not routinely used, however if the nerve compression is serious enough nerve conduction studies can be performed.

-Ulnar nerve release surgery is performed under general anaesthetic as day surgery, meaning you will usually be operated on and released on the same day.
+Ulnar nerve release surgery is performed under general or regional anaesthetic as day surgery, meaning you will usually be operated on and released on the same day.
 An incision is then made over the back of the elbow joint.

 The ulnar nerve is identified by the surgeon and is then traced up and down the arm.
 Any soft tissue or bony structures seen to be irritating the nerve are released.